Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems

 In either cases the sequence of distributions generated by the original particle flows and by the stochastic particle flow are as illustrated in Figure~\ref{fig:Sequence-of-distributions4}.
-Once more it is evident that the stochastic particle flow provides a superior distribution of particles to approximate the posterior density, which demonstrates a higher level of accuracy and regularity of the stochastic flow approximation, as opposed to the deterministic particle flows.
-Similarly to the results presented for previous examples, the Gaussian particle flow seems to generate substantially biased distributions whereas the scaled-drift particle flow seems highly prone to regularity problems.
+Once more it becomes evident that the stochastic particle flow provides a superior distribution of samples to approximate the posterior density, which demonstrates its higher level of accuracy and regularity.
+Similarly to results presented for previous examples, the GPF seems to generate substantially biased distributions whereas the SDPF seems highly prone to regularity problems.
 These aspects are well corroborated by the average Jensen-Shannon divergences presented in Table~\ref{tab:Comparison-of-densities-for-the-bivariate-examples}.

-We also included in the comparison the marginal particle filters.
-For \emph{case 1} (favorable), we illustrate in Figure~\ref{fig:Projected-distributions4} how the marginal importance densities, projected (marginalised) onto the vertical and horizontal planes, would look like for the marginal auxiliary particle filter and for the SPF-MPF.
-It is clear that in this case both filters generate proposal densities quite proximate to the empirical marginal target, which in turn approximates well the true posterior.
-Additionally, it is possible to visualise that the SPF-MPF provides a slightly better proposal density in terms of similarity to the target density, which is corroborated by a greater average effective sample size as presented in Table~\ref{tab:Comparison-of-densities-for-the-bivariate-examples}.
-The remaining marginal particle filters don't generate effective importance densities either in terms of approximating the true posterior or approximating the target density.
+In the comparison we also included other marginal particle filters.
+For \emph{case 1} (favourable), we illustrate in Figures~\ref{fig:Projected-distributions4a} and \ref{fig:Projected-distributions4b} how the marginal importance densities, projected (marginalized) onto the horizontal and vertical planes, would look like as proposed by the marginal auxiliary particle filter (MAPF) and by the SPF-MPF.
+It is clear that in this case both MAPF and SPF-MPF generate proposal densities quite proximate of the empirical marginal target, which in turn approximates well the true posterior.
+Additionally, it is possible to visualize that the SPF-MPF provides a slightly better proposal density in terms of similarity to the target density, which is corroborated by a greater average effective sample size as presented in Table~\ref{tab:Comparison-of-densities-for-the-bivariate-examples}.
+All other marginal particle filters don't generate effective importance densities in terms of approximating either the true posterior or the target density.